-The aim of your surgery is to remove the axillary lymph nodes.
-If you have been told that you have cancer, surgery to remove involved lymph nodes gives the best chance of a cure, although treatment may need to be combined with further surgery and/or other therapies such as chemotherapy, radiotherapy, antibody or endocrine (tablet) therapy.
+The aim of your surgery is to remove the diseased part of the breast.
+If you have been told that you have cancer, surgery gives the best chance of cure, although treatment may need to be combined with other therapies such as chemotherapy, radiotherapy, antibody or endocrine (tablet) therapy.
+When a patient needs to have more than 20% of their breast removed, as part of a wide local excision, reconstructive surgery of this sort aims to restore the size and shape of the breast.